CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-NetQ-Onprem.md

 3. Copy the *Bootstrap* and *Appliance* files downloaded for the single NetQ Appliance to this second NetQ Appliance and run the `systemctl` commands.

+4. Run the Installer Program on the appliance.

+    ```
+    cumulus@<hostname>:~$ netq bootstrap worker interface eth0 tarball /mnt/installables/netq-bootstrap-2.4.0.tgz
+    ```

+    Allow about five minutes for this to complete,  and only then continue to the next step.

+    {{%notice tip%}}
+If this step fails for any reason, you can run `netq bootstrap reset` and then try again.
+    {{%/notice%}}

+5. Verify the platform is ready for installation.
+Fix any errors indicated before installing the NetQ software.

+    ```
+    cumulus@<hostname>:~$ sudo opta-check
+    ```

-4. Repeat these steps for the third NetQ Appliance.
+6. Repeat these steps for the third NetQ Appliance.

 You are now ready to install the Cumulus NetQ software.
 Refer to [Install NetQ Using the Admin UI](../Install-NetQ-Using-AdminUI/).